Markel/metacritic-crawler/README.md

 *Represents the last game page.
 Verify the latest page number [here](https://www.metacritic.com/browse/games/score/metascore/all/all/filtered).

 ## Method
-The process consists on 2 files, the first, ```games.py```, runs through [this page](https://www.metacritic.com/browse/games/score/metascore/all/all/filtered) and collects all the data on a file called games.jl.
+The process consists of 2 files, the first, ```games.py```, runs through [this page](https://www.metacritic.com/browse/games/score/metascore/all/all/filtered) and collects all the data on a file called games.jl.
 After, ```analyze.py``` uses this list of games and goes to every single page and gets the details of all the games.
 These details are converted to a SQLite database, this process occurs while new pages are being scraped, so do not hesitate about stopping the script (note: for how scrapy works it may take a while to stop, as it waits until the loaded pages are scrapped).

 ## Example
 This is an example of the result of running these scripts.
 The first line is the variable names of [analyze.py](https://github.com/MarkelFe/metacritic-crawler/blob/master/analyze.py).
 The second line includes the information from the game [Tetris DS](https://www.metacritic.com/game/ds/tetris-ds).